 And the increase in the exports to the rest of the UK has also been significantly higher in the past year.

-Nicola Sturgeon is poised to call a referendum on Scottish independence in order to remain part of the EU single market.
-But it has prompted fears this could jeopardise the country's place in the UK single market, although the SNP insists Scotland would remain part of this after a Yes vote.
+First Minister Nicola Sturgeon has said she will if necessary call a referendum on Scottish independence in order to remain part of the EU single market.
+But it has prompted fears this could jeopardise the country’s place in the UK single market, although the SNP insists Scotland would remain part of this after a Yes vote.

 Tory finance spokesman Murdo Fraser said: “Once again, the facts are making it clear that our own Union of nations is Scotland’s essential union on which our prosperity depends.